 - 56. Both the high level reporting and any supplementary GIS analysis represent means of assessing high level outputs extracted from the model.
 The tendency for the high level analysis is to be presented on an hourly basis since it provides a snapshot of the conditions across the wide area. - 57.
-Having assessed the high level outputs, it is important to prioritise those areas which require further investigation and/or the impacts are considered sufficient that network interventions may be required to minimise the impacts identified through the modelling. - 58.
-As has been highlighted previously, in some areas there will be known issues or expectations for schemes to be delivered on grounds outside of simply to mitigate impact (i.e. improve NMU provision, safety, coalescence between developments).
+Having assessed the high level outputs, it is important to prioritise those areas which require further investigation and/or the impacts are considered sufficient that network interventions may be required to minimise the impacts identified through the modelling. - As has been highlighted previously, in some areas there will be known issues or expectations for schemes to be delivered on grounds outside of simply to mitigate impact (i.e. improve NMU provision, safety, coalescence between developments).
 Subject to scoping with WCC it may be necessary for these areas to be dealt with outside of microsimulation, using isolated junction assessments (Arcady, Linsig, Etc.) to ensure that there is an appropriate level of analysis for the issues that have been identified thus far. - 59.
 In areas where the model is being used to determine the impacts then, a standard approach to sifting is proposed by WCC which can assist in narrowing down the amount of information, extracted from the modelling, which needs to be presented and discussed within any accompanying transport assessment work. - 60.
-WCC consider that, provided the modelling has been based on a sufficient number of runs, confidence interval analysis is one such measure against which the significance of an impact can be judged. - 61.
-The following section of this note provides a suggested strategy for sifting of the model outputs which will enable the amount of information reported from the modelling to be reduced accordingly.
+WCC consider that, provided the modelling has been based on a sufficient number of runs, confidence interval analysis is one such measure against which the significance of an impact can be judged1. - 61.
+The following section of this note provides a suggested strategy for sifting of the model outputs which will enable the amount of information reported from the modelling to be reduced accordingly. - 62.
+Sifting covers queues, journey times and link flows but it should be recognised that the link flow sifting is a lower priority assessment measure than queueing and journey times on the basis that a change in flows does not necessarily correspond to a negative impact as the impact often arises from the effect that the change in flows has on the network rather than simply the change of flows in isolation.

-&lt;sup>1 See 'How to reduce the gambling element in some transport planning decisions, Emily Seaman, TEC, June 2006' for a greater explanation of the use of confidence interval analysis to assess significance.
+1 See 'How to reduce the gambling element in some transport planning decisions, Emily Seaman, TEC, June 2006' for a greater explanation of the use of confidence interval analysis to assess significance.